 Being prepared for class is a critical factor in your learning.
 You are expected to come to class with the assigned readings completed and fully prepared to participate in the discussion.
 To encourage you to read and take notes, you will submit a weekly summary of ALL the readings assigned in CI Learn.
-You can use entire paragraphs or bullet points.
-Feel free to add any personal comment or related thought.
-Each MODULE summary is worth 9 points (10 Modules x 9 points), but you must submit at least 8 to get credit.
-If you submit seven or fewer, you won't get any credit-no late submissions.
-You won't receive the points till the finals week.
-Check CI Learn for complete instructions.
+You can use full paragraphs or bullet points.
+Feel free to add any personal comments or related thoughts.
+Each UNIT summary is worth 9 points (10 units x 9 points,) but you need to submit at least 8 to get credit.
+If you submit seven or fewer, you won't get any credit.
+No late submissions.
+You won't receive the points till the final week.
+Check CI Learn for full instructions.